tale-toul/privOCP4x/README.md

 ## Accessing the cluster

-Once the cluster is up and running, it is only accessible from inside the VPC, for example from the bastion host using the *oc* client copied into the privOCP4 directory, or a web browser for accessing the applications.
+Once the cluster is up and running, it is only accessible from inside the VPC, for example from the bastion host using the *oc* client copied into the privOCP4 directory.

-It is also possible to access the cluster applications from outside the VPC by creating a temporary ssh tunnel through the bastion host to the internal applications load balancer.
+It is possible to access the cluster web UI and applications from outside the VPC by creating a temporary ssh tunnel through the bastion host to the internal applications load balancer.
 Create a tunnel from a host outside the VPC, through the bastion, to the internal apps load balancer with the following commands.
-Since the starting point of the tunnel uses priviledged ports, the commands must be run as root.
+Since the starting point of the tunnel uses priviledged ports, the commands must be run as root, running the commands with sudo does not work.
 The ssh private key added to the session must be the same one injected into the nodes by terraform.
+The IP 172.20.148.245 in the example is that of the applications load balancer.
 Any hostname in the apps subdomain is valid:

 ```
+ # su -
  # ssh-agent bash
  # ssh-add Terraform/ocp-ssh
- # ssh -fN -L 80:console-openshift-console.apps.lentisco.tangai.example.com:80 ec2-user@bastion.tangai.rhcee.support
+ # ssh -fN -L localhost:80:172.20.148.245:80 ec2-user@bastion.tangai.rhcee.support
- # ssh -fN -L 443:console-openshift-console.apps.lentisco.tangai.example.com:443 ec2-user@bastion.tangai.rhcee.support
+ # ssh -fN -L localhost:443:172.20.148.245::443 ec2-user@bastion.tangai.rhcee.support
 ```
-Next add entries to /etc/hosts with the names that will be used to access the URL, for example to access the web console:
+Next, add entries to /etc/hosts with the names that will be used to access the URL, for example to access the web console:
 ```
 127.0.0.1 console-openshift-console.apps.lentisco.tangai.rhcee.support
 127.0.0.1 oauth-openshift.apps.lentisco.tangai.rhcee.support
 ```
-Now it is possible to access the cluster's web console using the URL `https://console-openshift-console.apps.lentisco.tangai.rhcee.support`
+Now it is possible to access the cluster's web console from the local host using the URL `https://console-openshift-console.apps.lentisco.tangai.rhcee.support`

 ### Turning the private cluster public